What Do I Need to Know to Built an At-Home Gym?

 Most weightlifters insist on the Olympic bar and weights.
 Keep in mind, though, that the Olympic bar weighs around 45 lbs by itself.

-Get the weighs that match your bar.
+Get the weights that match your bar.
 Standard weights have a 1” opening, and Olympic weights have a 2” opening.
 This matters because your weight storage and your barbell need to be compatible.
 So pick a style and stick with it.

 Free weights count here, too.
 If you’re looking for dumbbells, kettlebells, or other types of hand-held weights, make sure you’re getting a range that works for your current fitness level and goals.
 You may want to have padded or rubberized weights so you don’t accidentally damage your home!